Safety Standards

 Introduction:

 In an ever-evolving world, the safety of powered doors, gates, and barriers has become a critical concern.
 To address this, the Health and Safety Executive (HSE) has published new safety guidelines and revised European standards that aim to enhance the protection of individuals and property.
-This comprehensive guide outlines the key issues, considerations, and actions required to ensure the safe design, installation, and maintenance of powered doors, gates, and barriers.
+This comprehensive guide outlines the key issues, considerations, and actions required to ensure the safe design, installation, and maintenance of powered doors, gates, and barriers.7.
+Enhancing Existing Products:

 While the revised standards primarily apply to new products, it is essential to address the safety of existing powered doors, gates, and barriers.
 Many older installations may not meet previous safety standards, posing potential risks to users.
 Therefore, leveraging the revised guidelines and undertaking necessary upgrades can ensure that these products continue to operate safely.